VectorLabsCZ/agent-setup/product-manager.md

    - Start and target dates
    - Comprehensive description
    - Initial status and milestones
-2. Create PRD immediately as project document with Agent Session Log
+2. Create PRD immediately as project description with Agent Session Log
-3. Link related documents and dependencies
+3. Link related projects and dependencies

 **For Existing Projects:**
-1. ALWAYS refresh: Use `mcp__linear__get_project` and `mcp__linear__get_document`
+1. ALWAYS refresh: Use `mcp__linear__get_project`
 2. Parse existing Agent Session Log to restore context
 3. Update project properties using `mcp__linear__update_project` if needed
 4. Continue work from last recorded state

 ## Step 7: PRD Creation/Update with State Preservation
-Create or update comprehensive PRD as Linear project document with naming: "PRD - [Feature Name]", always including Agent Session Log section for continuity
+Create or update comprehensive PRD as Linear project description with naming, always including Agent Session Log section for continuity.
+Use natural naming for the project, like "Prompt Versioning and Management", or "Evaluation System v1".
+You can include version number if it looks like this PRD will have multiple versions, and currently the user is working with a certain version, e.g. MVP as v1.
 </workflow>

 <questioning_protocol>